waldo1001/crs-al-language-extension/README.md

 * CRS: CRS: Reorganize - All Files

 ### Snippets
-New snippets were included:
+al Snippets:
-#### tpagewizard (CRS: 3 steps)
+* tpagewizard (CRS: 3 steps)
     * creates a wizard with 3 steps
     * includes placeholders
-#### tcodeunit (CRS: Method - No UI)
+* tcodeunit (CRS: Method - No UI)
     * creates a codeunit, conform on the "Event Based Software Architecture"
     * no functions for UI
     * includes placeholders
-#### ttableextension (CRS)
+* ttableextension (CRS)
     * Quite the same as the default snippet, but with the comment to include an TargetTableId to be able to properly rename the file (which might need that ID).
-#### tpageextension (CRS)
+* tpageextension (CRS)
     * Quite the same as the default snippet, but with the comment to include an TargetPageId to be able to properly rename the file (which might need that ID).
-#### tpagecustomization (CRS)
+* tpagecustomization (CRS)
     * Quite the same as the default snippet, but with the comment to include an TargetPageId to be able to properly rename the file (which might need that ID).
+Snippets for building metadata (used in an xml-file):
+* twebservice.. - 2 snippets
+* tpermission.. - 3 snippets

 ## Requirements
 if all is well, these dependencies will be installed automagically: